ahmadalasiri/Library-Management-System/README.md

 - **UserActor:** An Akka actor responsible for user-related operations.
 - **BookActor:** An Akka actor handling book-related tasks.
 - **TransactionActor:** An Akka actor managing transactions.

-## Contributing

-Feel free to contribute by submitting bug reports, feature requests, or pull requests.
-Follow the [contribution guidelines](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.